schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pneumonia

-A fashion designer injects at a entrance.
+A fashion designer injects at an entrance.

 ## Probation